 Students who do not meet the ‘Home’ criteria will be considered international students and pay international fees.
 These vary between dental schools but can be found on each individual university website.
 You should ensure that you are able to cover the cost of your tuition before beginning a degree programme.
-If you are from outside of the UK, and would like to know more about fees and funding, visit our international applicants page.

 Student support and scholarships

 International students do not qualify for any UK government financial support.
 You should always check the fee levels at a university before accepting a place.
 You should also check with your university if you are eligible for any bursaries.

 The British Council may be able to offer you funding and guidance can also be sought from the UK Council for International Student Affairs (UKCISA).
 Commonwealth citizens may be able to apply for grants from the Commonwealth Scholarship Commission.

 Scholarships or bursaries available can vary between different dental schools, and they will post information on any funding they offer on their websites.

 Gaining entry clearance is compulsory for everyone wishing to enter the UK as a student.
 Students require a Tier 4 visa.
 Information on applying for this on this can be found on UK Visas and Immigration website.
 For more information on visa and immigration issues, visit the UK Council for International Student Affairs.